BECOMING A GHOST WRITER…

-Originally being a professional freelance writer, on and off since 1980, I became a ghost writer in 2003.
-I did it, and you can too.
-Just follow the relatively easy steps I have outlined below, and you’ll be a professional ghost writer in no time at all!
+Originally being a freelance writer on and off since 1980, I officially became an independent book ghost writer in January of 2003.
+The process of becoming a ghost writer is not difficult, arduous, intimidating nor impossible.
+I did it, and you can too!
+Just follow the relatively easy steps I have outlined below, and you’ll be a professional ghost writer in no time at all.

 1) Be published several times under your own name.
 The idea is to get some background references to your work published so that it can be easily accessible online and in other places.
 Publish some books, either commercially or via self or indie publishing, under your name, and publish several articles on the Internet via services such as Ezine Articles.